Hey there, thanks for joining me at Flexibility is Freedom!

 But after listening to this podcast, I've changed my mind.
 The authors brought up several valid points that support a "mass blast" approach to email outreach.

-In short, no matter how good your email is, there are so many factors outside your control that can influence whether or not you get a reply.
+In short, no matter how good your email is, there are many factors outside your control that can influence whether or not you get a reply.

 Perhaps the recepient's email doesn't exist anymore (bounced).